 Food & Diet Requirements

-Like all cats, your Lilac Siamese cat’s diet should consist of a large amount of healthy, animal-based protein along with essential vitamins and minerals.
+Like all cats, your Lilac Siamese cat’s diet should consist of a large amount of healthy, animal-based protein and essential vitamins and minerals.
 Siamese cats need a diet that can keep up with their energetic lifestyle.
-Cats cannot easily digest plant-based food and are obligate carnivores, so it makes sense that their diet should consist of mostly animal-based products.
+Cats cannot easily digest plant-based food and are obligate carnivores, so it makes sense that their diet should consist of primarily animal-based products.

-Cats that are strictly indoor animals may require more exercise than outdoor felines, and cat trees and plenty of toys are essential if that is the case.
-Siamese cats will also benefit greatly from having a friend to play with.
+Cats that are strictly indoor animals require more exercise than outdoor felines, and cat trees and several toys can keep them fit and entertained.
+Siamese cats will also benefit significantly from having a friend to play with.

-Siamese cats are notoriously difficult to train, according to some owners, while others make the case that their eagerness to please and high intelligence make training a breeze.
+According to some owners, siamese cats are notoriously difficult to train, while others make the case that their eagerness to please and high intelligence make training a breeze.
 Either way, dedication, time, consistency, and patience are vital for successful training.
 We also recommend beginning training as early as possible to avoid bad habits.